basham/swit-workshop-writing/slides.md

 > - Person purchases related products.

 Notes:
 Now for an example with a system.
 A home owner wants to hang drywall for the first time.
 This requires knowledge, materials, and tools.
 They discover Home Depot has an online guide to walk through this project with videos and written instructions.
 They've gained knowledge, but the page also lists the materials and tools that they may need.
-These product pages then display the aisle and bay that they are located in the customer's local store.
+These product pages then display where to find the product in the customer's local store.
 In summary, the store aims to gain a loyal customer (and their money) by making it easy for the customer to learn about and complete their projects.
-Both the customer and the store benefits by this exchange.
+Both the customer and the store benefit by this exchange.